STATEMENT: Congress Should Support America’s Clean Energy Workers in the Face of Huge Job Losses

 “The bill includes cash assistance to biofuel producers, despite their debatable environmental benefits, while failing to provide support to jobs in the wind and solar industries, which have clear and compelling benefits for cleaner air and a safer climate.”

-- Communications Specialist, Climate Program
+- Communications and Social Media Specialist, Climate Program